 - To provide our students with the knowledge and clinical experience that they will need in order to pass the ARDMS (American Registry of Diagnostic Medical Sonographers) exams following graduation.
 These include exams in Physics and Instrumentation, Breast and OB/GYN, Abdomen and the ARRT (American Registry of Radiologic Technologists) exam in general sonography.

-Winter in Spanish Fort is usually pretty but can be warm still with temperatures ranging in the mid 70’s or can be as cold as low 40’s during the day.
+Winter in Daphne is usually pretty but can be warm still with temperatures ranging in the mid 70’s or can be as cold as low 40’s during the day.
 Summer will be hot hot hot.
 We do have a good bit of rain and humidity in this area so an umbrella may come in handy when visiting those times.